miracum/dqa-dqastats/README.md

 ## Example

-This is a basic example to demonstrate how to perform the data quality assesment with DQAstats:
+This is a basic example to demonstrate how to perform the data quality assessment with DQAstats:

 ``` r
 library(DQAstats)